 The next step that you should take is to come up with a statement that summarizes why someone should hire you and what it is exactly you’re putting on the table.

 It should be a brief description of your qualifications, previous experience/s, your niche, and the problems that you’re solving.
 You might even include your professional goals.

-Also, make sure to include in that statement all the needed key words that will grab the attention of your potential clients and persuade them into purchasing your services.
+Also, make sure to include in that statement all the needed keywords that will grab the attention of your potential clients and persuade them to purchase your services.

 You should also consider how you will be offering your online services because you have two options.

 Let’s discuss: what does it mean to be an independent consultant VS a freelancer?

 A freelancer (including a freelance consultant) works from home, sets their own rates and doesn’t necessarily possess prior education or experience in the field (although it would be helpful).